Lost City Hike with Kids: Our 6-Day Trek in Colombia

 I confess that I didn’t sleep much the night before our Lost City tour as I was filled with worries… Did we make the right decision?
 Is this going to be too hard for the kids?
 Will the bugs eat our kids alive?

 We are so happy and grateful we had this opportunity as a family.
 It was a ton of fun and an incredible confidence booster for the kids.
+It’s an accomplishment no one will ever be able to take away from them.

 Please consider the information within this post carefully when making your own decision about hiking the Lost City with kids.
 We have tried to convey an honest account of the risks and rewards of hiking Ciudad Perdida with kids.